 Mr. Wynder has specialized in the field of public law, public sector litigation and constitutional torts, and labor and employment law for over 35 years.
-Mr. Wynder was recently appointed City Attorney for the City of Glendora, located in the foothills of the San Gabriel Mountains, and the City of Rancho Palos Verdes, located atop the Palos Verdes Hills and bluffs of the Palos Verdes Peninsula.
-Prior to taking a two-year religious-service sabbatical, Mr. Wynder had served as City Attorney for the cities of Carson (11 years), Lawndale (13 years), Cypress (over 16 years), and as Assistant City Attorney for the cities of Signal Hill, Irwindale, and Palm Springs.
+Mr. Wynder currently serves as City Attorney for the City of Glendora, located in the foothills of the San Gabriel Mountains, and the City of Rancho Palos Verdes, located atop the Palos Verdes Hills and bluffs of the Palos Verdes Peninsula.
+Prior to taking a two-year religious-service sabbatical, Mr. Wynder had served as City Attorney for the cities of Carson (over 11 years), Cypress (over 16 years), Lawndale (13 years), and as Assistant City Attorney for the cities of Signal Hill, Irwindale, and Palm Springs.

-Bill has also served as General Counsel to the Palmdale Water District, the Rossmoor Community Services District (10 years), and as special counsel to the Entertainment Industry Development Corporation (the successor entity to the old Los Angeles Film Board) during a particularly challenging period when the political decision was made to transition from a quasi-public agency to a private film industry entity.
+Mr. Wynder has also served as General Counsel to the Palmdale Water District, the Rossmoor Community Services District (10 years), and as special counsel to the Entertainment Industry Development Corporation (the successor entity to the old Los Angeles Film Board) during a particularly challenging period when the political decision was made to transition from a quasi-public agency to a private film industry entity.
 He has served as counsel to the Carson Mobilehome Park Rent Review Board (10 years) and the Palm Springs Rent Review Commission (over 11 years).

 In 2015, Mr. Wynder briefed and argued an appeal involving the forced conversion of another mobilehome park in the City of Carson.
 This dispute, spanning almost 13 years, and two trips to the California Court of Appeals, involved an attempt by this park owner to avoid the protections of the Carson Rent Control ordinance.
 In response to Bill’s arguments, the California Court of Appeals, in a published opinion reported at Carson Harbor Village v.
 City of Carson (2015) 239 Cal.App.4th 56, acknowledged the error of its prior opinion and ruled in favor of the City.